hyperlex/Signature-detection-Practical-guide/README.md

 ```

 ## Creating dataset
-If you wish to create your own custom dataset, we explain the process of **image annotation** in the section of our [BLOG] post.
+If you wish to create your own custom dataset, we explain the process of **image annotation** in the section of our [blog](https://hyperlex.ai/blog/tech/handwriting-detection-contract-management.html) post.
 We also provide sample images of signed contracts in this repository. to create a dataset for signature detection with the provided images:

 ```